74hc595/chipdb/CONTRIBUTING.md

 Optional.
 An array of additional explanatory notes.

+## Package definitions

+Required.
+Array of packages.
+Packages contain a pin-mapping (array or dictionary).
+For more detail see [packages.md](packages.md).

 ## Pin definitions

-Each pin definition is a dictionary with three fields:
+Each pin definition is a dictionary with a key and currently one field:

-#### `num`
+#### key

 Required.
-The pin number.
-I suppose this is redundant, but it could theoretically be used to specify a non-numeric pin number. (lol)

-#### `sym`

-Required.
 The pin symbol.
 Typically all-uppercase.
 In the case of a single-supply part, the supply pin should be `Vcc` and the ground pin should be `GND`.
-Unused pins should be written as `NC` for "no connection."
+Unused pins should be written as `NC` for "no connection" or "do not connect".
+Not present pins should be written as `NOT_PRESENT` for missing leads.
 May contain spaces, and subscript/overbar characters.
 See "Subscripts and overbars."

 #### `desc`